 Development of the area was thwarted by the War of 1812, which pitted settlers across the borders against each other.
 A monument in Chippawa Battlefield Park honors those who were killed in the battle.
 The bloodiest battle of the war occurred in Niagara Falls at Lundy's Lane.
 Though neither side claimed victory, this gruesome fight was the turning point of the war.
 Shortly afterward, the war ended in a draw: The Treaty of Ghent, signed on Dec.
 24, 1814, reinstated the boundary line—creating sister cities on each side of the river.

-The railroad brought the first influx of tourists about 1840, and Niagara Falls turned into a carnival of hustlers and freaks.
+The railroad brought the first tourists about 1840, and Niagara Falls turned into a carnival of hustlers and freaks.
 In 1885 the Ontario Legislature established The Niagara Parks Commission to preserve the integrity of the land on the Canadian side of the falls.
 This agency is responsible for the well-manicured parklands along the Niagara River, which reserve the most beautiful views of the falls for the public's peaceful enjoyment.

 Daredevils soon followed.
 In 1901, Mrs. Annie Taylor, a 63-year-old schoolteacher, became the first person to go over the falls in a barrel.
 She was fished out after 3 hours, battered but still alive.
 Many followed her over the brink.
 All went over the Canadian Falls, and those who died were usually trapped beneath the tons of water pouring over the crest.
 Fortunately the era of daredevils has largely ended; stunts on either the falls or the rapids are illegal.

-The Niagara Falls region is a mishmash of images.
-In some ways it's like a sideshow with its wax museums, honeymoon specials and souvenir shops; conversely, it's a majestic park where man-made attractions are dwarfed by those of nature.
+There is no question that the Niagara Falls region is a mishmash of images.
+In some respects it resembles a sideshow with its wax museums, honeymoon specials and souvenir shops; conversely, it is a well-preserved park where man-made attractions are dwarfed by those of nature.
+To honeymooners, the city is an exotic destination, yet Niagara Falls is essentially a commercial metropolis.

 By CarMost approaches to Niagara Falls are east-west oriented.
 The main exception is the Niagara Parkway, a scenic route that follows the Canadian side of the Niagara River from Lake Ontario to Lake Erie, traversing the heart of the city en route.